 Associate Professor Silke Vogel is Senior Associate Dean of Graduate Studies (PhD and Accredited Programs) at the Duke-National University of Singapore (Duke-NUS) Medical School and Deputy Director of the Duke-NUS Centre of Regulatory Excellence (CoRE) and Head of the Duke-NUS Centre for Lifelong Learning.

-As Deputy Director of CoRE, A/Prof Vogel oversees the strategic management of the Centre and leads the education team in driving the development of quality education and training programs such as the Duke-NUS Graduate Certificate program in Pharmaceutical Regulation catered to working professionals involved in healthcare and health products regulation.
+As Deputy Director of CoRE, A/Prof Vogel oversees the strategic management of the Centre and leads the education team in driving the development of quality education and training programs such as the Duke-NUS Graduate Certificate program in Health Products Regulation catered to working professionals involved in healthcare and health products regulation.
 Education is one of CoRE’s key strategies to enhance health regulatory and scientific excellence in Singapore and the wider Asia-Pacific and South-East Asia regions.

 As Senior Associate Dean of Graduate Studies, A/Prof Vogel oversees the administrative, academic, and educational affairs of the three PhD programs in Duke-NUS, advancing new programmes and initiatives such as the development of new accredited programs supporting life-long learning for professionals.
 She also leads the school’s career development programme for graduate students and postdoctoral research fellows.
 Prior to her current role, A/Prof Vogel first joined Duke-NUS Medical School in 2012 to lead the implementation of Voice Annotated Presentations as well as facilitate various clinical research projects.